gbv/daia/daia.md

 Accept-Language
   : to indicate preferred languages of human-readable response fields
     (`content`, `about`, `error_description`).

 Authorization
-  : to provide an OAuth 2 Bearer token for [authentification].
+  : to provide an OAuth 2 Bearer token for [authentication].

 For OPTIONS preflight requests of Cross-Origin Resource Sharing (CORS) a DAIA client MUST include the following HTTP request headers:

 Origin
   : where the cross-origin request originates from.

 Access-Control-Request-Method
   : the HTTP verb `GET`.

 Access-Control-Request-Headers
   : the value `Authorization` if access tokens are sent as HTTP headers.